edmundhung/conform/docs/submission.md

 ### Built-in commands

 Command button is also used internally.
-For example, [useFieldList](/packages/conform-react/README.md#usefieldlist) works by introducing a set of command buttons with `submission.type` being **list**:
+For example, [useFieldList](/packages/conform-react/README.md#usefieldlist) works by introducing a set of command buttons with `submission.context` being **list**:

 ```tsx
 export default function Todos() {